scipy-lectures/scientific-python-lectures/intro/intro.rst

 * **scikit-learn** for :ref:`machine learning <scikit-learn_chapter>`

-and much more packages not documented in the scipy lectures.
+and many more packages not documented in the Scientific Python Lecture Notes.

 .. seealso::